in28minutes/java-a-course-for-beginners/10-ArraysAndArrayList/readme.md

 	- Longest String
 - Print days of the week backwards

-## Let's create a Course with an array of Students

-- Create a List of Students
-- Find Student with Maximum Sum of Marks

 ## Let's add methods to add and delete elements
 ```
 student.addNewMark(35);
 student.removeMarkAtIndex(5);

-course.addStudent(student);
-course.removeStudentAtIndex(5);
 ```

 ## Let's do ArrayList